mongodb/docs/source/includes/api/list-tables/clusters/cluster-response.rst

        .. important::

-          If your cluster runs a release candidate of MongoDB 6.0,
+          If your cluster runs a release candidate,
           |service| will upgrade the cluster to the stable release
           version when it is generally available.